shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Longest path between two nodes in a graph etc.

 # BFS
-- bfs over dfs when "minium number" is impoirtant (e.g. time, dsitance, levels, etc.)
-- To track depth during BFS, you can use techniques like cur_level/next_level or loop through the original queue size within an outer loop.
 - In a graph, keep track of visited before enqueing
 - BFS is a general framework.
 The exact implementation will be different based on the application.
   - Having same nodes with different costs in the queue (for example, in the form of priority queue/heap) -> Djikstra's/Prim's
-- At any given moment, the BFS level order traversal queue contains no more than  **two levels**  of nodes in the tree.
-The maximal number of nodes at one level is n/2​, which is the number of the leaf nodes in a balanced binary tree.
-As a result, the space needed for the queue would be O(N)
-- Finding optimal path: we can make branches that can represent next potential steps and all of them would have the same cost as they all are siblings.
-In other words, we can label each solution and keep the label in the BFS queue.
-- 1D array problems might be solvable by greedy approach using pointers (kind of simplifciation of bfs)
+- 1D array problems might be solvable by greedy approach using pointers (expanding frontier using i and j, kind of simplifciation of bfs)
-- can visit a node right after pop or right before appending to queue. mostly for heaps/priority queue/prims/djikstra's we visited once a node is popped.
+- can visit a node right after pop or right before appending to queue.
+  - mostly for heaps/priority queue/prims/djikstra's we visited once a node is popped.

 ### BFS Uses
+- bfs over dfs when "minium number" is impoirtant (e.g. time, dsitance, levels, etc.)
 - If it is known that answer lies nearby the source node in graph, or to get optimal answer -> BFS
+- Finding optimal path:
+  - we can make branches that can represent next potential steps and all of them would have the same cost as they all are siblings.
+In other words, we can label each solution and keep the label in the BFS queue.

 # Binary Trees:
 - Design a basic class for example, a Node Class with value, right child and left child in a binary tree
+- In trees, at any given moment, the BFS level order traversal queue contains no more than 2 levels of nodes in a binary tree.
+- The maximal number of nodes at one level is n/2​, which is the number of the leaf nodes in a balanced binary tree.
+As a result, the space needed for the queue would be O(N)
 - For a binary tree, the maximum number of nodes at a level would be N+1 / 2​ which is also the number of leafs in a full binary tree.
 - If a binary tree is balanced, depth first search traversal might only be log(n) space complexity
 - longest path has to be between two leaf nodes.
 - Types of traversals:
   - Inorder traversal is not a unique identifier of BST.
-From these traversals one could restore the inorder one: inorder = sorted(postorder) = sorted(preorder)
+From these traversals one could restore the inorder one:
+    - inorder = sorted(postorder) = sorted(preorder)
   - Inorder + postorder or inorder + preorder are both unique identifiers of whatever binary tree
   - Preorder's first element is root.
 It's index in Inorder would give a midpoint.
 Elements to left belong to left subtree in inorder and SAME NUMBER of eleements in preorder.
 - Storing and constructing: